 Run by Jodie Lane and partner Dorothy Perez, Fair Harvest aims to introduce visitors to sustainable living practices through workshops, events and its on-site cafe.
 During the retreat, guests participate in introductory yoga sessions in Fair Harvest’s barn and a two-hour sound healing session with Israeli-born therapist Amber Houbara using sound bowls, craniosacral massage and guided meditation.

-Guests also take a stand-up paddleboarding yoga session with South West Yoga Fest founder Heather Starr at local favourite Meelup Beach.
+Guests also take an oceanside yoga session with South West Yoga Fest founder Heather Starr at local favourite Meelup Beach.
 And the weekend includes a half-day hike along the Cape to Cape Track with Dan Kozyrski of Southern Fire Wellness.

 A survivor of post-traumatic stress disorder, the ex-infantry soldier guides participants with meditation, shamanic healing and trauma release practices along the walk.
 With permission from Wadandi cultural custodians, Kozyrski also incorporates local Indigenous healing knowledge at culturally significant sites along the ridge of the Leeuwin-Naturaliste National Park.